savageGrant/data-512-a2/README.md

 2.
 The population data is available in CSV format as [WPDS_2020_data.csv](https://docs.google.com/spreadsheets/d/1CFJO2zna2No5KqNm9rPK5PCACoXKzb-nycJFhV689Iw/edit?usp=sharing).
 This dataset is drawn from the [world population data sheet](https://www.prb.org/international/indicator/population/table/) published by the Population Reference Bureau.
+This file can be found in the raw_data folder.

 |Column        | Description                                                          |
 |--------------|----------------------------------------------------------------------|